surialabs/react-native-widget-example/README.md

 > In order to allow this to work, we need to allow our app to be opened using url scheme.

 > Open the Info.plist for the project, not the 1 in MyWidget.
 Right click on it and Open As > Source Code.
-Then, add in the following item as first item in <dict>
+Then, add in the following item as first item in “dict”
 ```
 <key>CFBundleURLTypes</key>
 	<array>